AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Service accounts: Accounts used by computers, not people.
 -  **Storing Passwords**
 	- Stored in a database, salted and hashed.
 	- Salting: Adding a long, unique value to a password BEFORE you hash it to increase entropy.
-	- Hasing: A
+The salt is stored alongside the password and is preferably more than 30 characters.
+	- Hashing: A ONE WAY cryptographic process.
+You never want to decode the original password.
+	- General flow: User punches in their password to log in.
+The system takes the password, adds the stored salt for that user, and then runs the password throu

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?